 Texts in Conversation

-Pseudo-Philo and 2 Peter both describe a future when time will speed up and cosmic signs will signal the coming of divine renewal.
-In each, the speeding up of events is not only God’s doing but also tied to human readiness, suggesting people can help bring the end sooner.
+Pseudo-Philo and 2 Peter describe a future when time will speed up and cosmic signals depict the coming of divine renewal.
+In each, the speeding up of events is connected to human behavior, suggesting people can help bring the end sooner.

 Share: